-Shawnee, Oklahoma January 30, 2015

-Management's Discussion and Analysis El Reno Public Schools District I-034 El Reno, Oklahoma
+Shawnee, Oklahoma February 5, 2016 Management's Discussion and Analysis El Reno Public Schools District I-034 El Reno, Oklahoma

 To comply with the Governmental Accounting Standards Board Statement (GASB, or "gaz-bee") No. 34, the following "Discussion and Analysis" of the district's financial position is provided by management.
-This report provides an overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2014
+This report provides an overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2015.

-Financial Information: The District has nine funds that are included in the financial statements for FY 2013-2014.
+Financial Information: The District has nine funds that are included in the financial statements for FY 2014-2015.
 They are the General Fund, Co-op Fund, Building Fund, Child Nutrition Fund, Debt Service Fund (Sinking Fund), Capital Projects Funds (Bond Funds), Gifts Fund, Casualty and Flood Insurance Fund, and Agency Fund (Activity Fund).

 General Fund: The General Fund is the district's largest fund and serves as the primary operating fund.
-The General Fund collections are \$18,214,771.
-Total expenditures were \$18,505,536 as of June 30, 2014.
+The General Fund collections were \$17,743,603.
+Total expenditures were \$17,701,621 as of June 30, 2015.
 Major revenue sources include local, intermediate, state and federal monies.
-Data depicting "Actual Revenue Collections" and comparing fiscal years 2014 and 2013 are included in this analysis.
-State sources of revenues, which represent approximately 68% of the district's total annual income, increased \$1,062,385.
-State Aid was down \$182,458 from FY 13.
-Increases were noted in Gross Productions, Motor Vehicle collections, R.E.A.
+Data depicting "Actual Revenue Collections" and comparing fiscal years 2015 and 2014 are included in this analysis.
+State sources of revenues, which represent approximately 71% of the district's total annual income, increased \$301,425.
+State Aid was up \$956,812 from FY 14.
+Increases were noted in Gross Productions, School Land Earnings, R.E.A.
 Taxes and Flexible Benefits.
-Federal revenue decreased \$160,946 with the majority of that decrease due to the end of the 21st Century Grant.
-Local revenue increased by an additional \$184,705 due to increased Ad Valorem taxes which helped offset the loss of interest earnings due to the shutdown of our local bank and the takeover of the new bank.
-Bank charges are now being applied with interest rates low resulting in a cost to the district.
-The General Fund "Fund Balance" as of June 30, 2014 was \$2,883,981.
-This represents a decrease of \$282,640 compared with the prior fiscal year fund balance.
-The current fund balance is 16% of FY 14 revenue collections.
+Federal revenue decreased \$89,858 with the majority of that decrease due to the end of the PEP Grant.
+Local revenue decreased by \$765,158 with the majority due to decreased Ad Valorem taxes from a valuation mistake made by our local county assessor's office.
+The General Fund "Fund Balance" as of June 30, 2015 was \$2,943,490.
+This represents an increase of \$59,509 compared with the prior fiscal year fund balance.
+The current fund balance is 17% of FY 15 revenue collections.

 Co-op Fund: The Co-op Fund accounts for monies that are used to fund expenditures for the El Reno Board of Education (LEA) and other educational entities to provide "Alternative Education".
 The revenues necessary to operate the cooperative programs come from state and federal sources, including individual contributions of participating school districts.
-The Co-op Fund received collections from local and state monies totaling \$39,531 in the 2013-2014 fiscal year.
-This represents the same total collected in FY 13.
-In addition, we received a onetime Federal Math & Science grant in the amount of \$14,225 that was collected and expended through the Co-op Fund.
+The Co-op Fund received collections from local and state monies totaling \$47,299 in the 2014-2015 fiscal year.
+Total expenditures were \$47,299.

 Building Fund: The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing or maintaining school buildings and for purchasing furniture, equipment, computer software, utility costs, telecommunications services, insurance for school facilities, security systems and salaries of security, custodial and maintenance personnel.
-Impact Aid monies were \$62,819 in 2014, as compared to \$89,443 in 2013.
-Total 2014 revenue for the Building Fund was \$1,574,754.
-This is approximately \$1,033,683 more than 2013.
-The increase included additional ad valorem of \$35,283 and insurance loss recoveries of \$1,088,145 from the May 31, 2013 storms.
-Interest earnings for the building fund decreased \$7,946 compared to FY 13 earnings.
+Impact Aid monies were \$15,730 in 2015, as compared to \$62,819 in 2014.
+Total 2015 revenue for the Building Fund was \$1,161,785.
+This is down \$412,969 from 2014.
+The decrease included less ad valorem of \$97,727 and insurance loss recoveries of \$359,904.
+Donations of \$113,691 helped offset the losses.